Hungary's central bank holds rates, ignores weak forint

 By Gergely Szakacs and Krisztina Than

-BUDAPEST, Sept 24 (Reuters) - The National Bank of Hungary (NBH) left interest rates unchanged on Tuesday, as expected, with global monetary easing and a deteriorating euro zone economic outlook outweighing considerations about a sliding forint.
+BUDAPEST, Sept 24 (Reuters) - The National Bank of Hungary (NBH) left interest rates unchanged on Tuesday, with global monetary easing, a deteriorating euro zone economic outlook and lower inflation outweighing considerations about a sliding forint.

+The central bank said downward inflation risks have strengthened as the European economy slows, and affirmed its accommodative monetary stance.
+The bank has repeatedly said it had no exchange rate target.

+"Today we can state more confidently that downward inflation risks have really strengthened,"Deputy Governor Marton Nagy told a news conference after the meeting.

+Nagy said that among the bank's risk scenarios, two were now showing downward risks and only one pointed to upside inflation risks.
+He said the forecasts were calculated with current forint exchange rates.

-Central Europe's most dovish central bank was unfazed by the forint EURHUF=D3, which hit a record low of 336 against the euro earlier on Tuesday, extending its losses.
-At 1201 GMT, it traded at 335.4 per euro.
+The forint EURHUF=D3 dropped to a record low of 336 against the euro earlier on Tuesday.
+By 1410 GMT, it rebounded to 334.35 per euro.

-Some analysts said the central bank may even send a dovish message in its post-meeting statement or effectively loosen monetary conditions later on, via its foreign currency swap facility which it actively uses for adjusting liquidity.

-The central bank will publish a policy statement and updated inflation and GDP forecasts at 1300 GMT.

-Deputy Governor Marton Nagy and Managing Director Barnabas Virag will also hold a news conference at 1330 GMT to discuss current issues in monetary policy.
+Nagy also said lower imported inflation was expected to offset the weaker forint, according to the bank's present forecasts.
+He said the 2020 economic growth forecast of 3.3% had downward risks.

+The bank will remain in a data-driven mode after what Nagy said was a fine-tuning of monetary conditions.

 Core inflation, which hit the top of the central bank's 2% to 4% target range in May, retreated to 3.7% by August while headline inflation slowed to 3.1%.
-The central bank targets 3 percent inflation with a 1 percent tolerance range either side.
+The central bank targets 3% inflation plus or minus one percentage point.

-Analysts will be closely watching the central bank's comments on when, if at all, it sees the weak forint driving inflation higher.
-The NBH has repeatedly said it had no exchange rate target.
+The NBH said that core inflation was expected to decline at a lower-than-forecast trajectory, after a temporary rise.

+"In the coming months, core inflation excluding indirect tax effects is expected to rise slightly, before decreasing to 3% along a lower than previously expected path, due to external disinflationary effects," it added.

-"The main storyline is the negative developments in the euro zone which is increasing risk factors for connected emerging markets," economist Tatha Ghose at Commerzbank said in a note.
+"The main storyline is the negative developments in the euro zone which is increasing risk factors for connected emerging markets," economist Tatha Ghose at Commerzbank said in a note before the meeting.

-He said the NBH could send "a distinct dovish tilt in the language, and warnings about intensifying external risk."

 The Hungarian economy expanded by 4.9% in the second quarter compared with the same quarter last year, but it is expected to decelerate as growth slows in Germany, its main trading partner.

-Analysts polled by Reuters last week said the central bank was expected to keep rates unchanged on Tuesday and stick to its dovish stance, ignoring the weak forint, which has lost more than 4% of its value versus the euro in 2019.
+Analysts polled by Reuters last week said the central bank was expected to keep rates unchanged on Tuesday and stick to its dovish stance, ignoring the weak forint, which has lost nearly 4% of its value versus the euro in 2019.

 Hungarian rates lowest in CEEhttps://tmsnrt.rs/2mmrdSA